adityanagara/adityanagara.github.io/_posts/2016-02-28-Vaisala-Open-Weather-Data-Challenge.md

 Our solution for the Vaisala Open Weather data challenge is focused on using open source GNSS data from a dense network of GNSS stations along with in-situ surface meterological observations to obtain a the amount of precipitable water vapor in the atmosphere.

-Using water vapor our idea is to develop a nowcasting system which takes GPS data, surface meterological data and NEXRAD reflectivity data to generate precipitation nowcasts 1 hour into the future.
+Using the water vapor derived from a network of GNSS stations and precipitation products from weather radars, our goal is to develop a nowcasting system which integrates this data from open data sources and nowcasts precipitation.

 # Data and Software
-Our goal is to develop a nowcasting system which predicts precipitation fields 1 hour into the future.
-The nowcasting system uses precipitable water measured by a network of GNSS stations and as a proxy for precipitation we use radar reflectivity products from a NEXRAD radar.
-Archived precipitable water vapor and reflectivity are trained using a Random Forest Machine Learning Classifier on storm cases from 2014 which occurred in the DFW Texas region.
-The following section will discuss the data sources and software used in our nowcasting system.
+This section explains all of our data sources and open source software packages used in our data pipeline.

 ## Open Source Data
-The following data sources are used to download data for the storm cases we analyzed in 2014 in the DFW region.

 1. GNSS(Global Navigation Satellite Systems) data: High precision GNSS signals from dual frequency receivers which operate continuously are in the form of RINEX (Receiver Independent Exchange format) files.
 These files contain pseudo range and carrier phase data from each satellite in view at 30s intervals.
 For over a 1000 stations world wide RINEX files can be obtained from FTP servers maintained